 Assist in recording and analyzing evaluation data, which measures the effectiveness/success of electives/classes and identify themes showcasing success and opportunities for growth

 Help staff events, sessions, etc.

-Work evening and weekend work as required (25%).
+Some evening and weekend work is required (~25%)

 Some college coursework required.

 High school diploma or GED required